FIX: VPN blocked by Webroot [8 Easy Solutions]

-Solution 5: Add Rule for PPTP
+6. Add Rule for PPTP

 Another way of resolving the VPN blocked by Webroot issue is by enabling the PPTP rule.

-Solution 6: Change Antivirus
+7. Change Antivirus

-In order to resolve this issue, you can consider replacing Webroot with another antivirus which is compatible with your VPN.
+In order to resolve this issue, you can consider replacing Webroot with another antivirus that is compatible with your VPN.

-Solution 8: Contact customer support
+8. Contact customer support

-If you are still experiencing VPN blocked by Webroot issue, then we highly recommend that you should contact either your VPN service provider or Webroot for advanced troubleshooting procedures.
+If you are still experiencing a VPN blocked by Webroot issue, then we highly recommend that you should contact either your VPN service provider or Webroot for advanced troubleshooting procedures.

 Conclusively any of the aforementioned solutions should be able to fix VPN blocked by Webroot problems.
 So, ensure you try out any of the workarounds in order to fix the VPN problem.